aneldanza/educational-video-player-fullstack/README.md

 ## Overview

 Educational Video Player Fullstack is a web application that allows users to upload, view videos, and leave comments, similar to the functionality of YouTube.
 The project utilizes Ruby on Rails for the backend to communicate with third-party APIs and for server-side rendering (SSR).
-The frontend is built with React, TypeScript, and WindiCSS, connected through the vite-rails plugin.
+The frontend is built with React, TypeScript, RTK Query, and WindiCSS, connected through the vite-rails plugin.

 ## Table of Contents
 - [Installation](#installation)